Use your travel credit card to help plan a budget-friendly adventure to a U.S. national park site.

 - Sept.
 24 – National Public Lands Day

 If your vacation doesn’t land on any of the free-entrance days, you can also look at the America the Beautiful pass options that might save you money, especially if you visit more than one park during the year or enter the same park multiple times.
 Below is a list of passes that can help you save; make sure to read any relevant terms and conditions before purchasing, but most include free entrance for passengers in your vehicle.

 - Annual Pass – Anyone can spend $80 (plus a process and handling charge) to get a year of free entrance to federally operated recreation sites.

-- Senior Lifetime – Spend $80 (plus processing fee) if you’re 62 or older and score free entrance, as well as a 50% discount on various amenity fees and facility services.
+- Senior Pass – Spend $80 (plus processing fee) for a lifetime senior pass or $20 (plus processing fee) for an annual senior pass if you’re 62 or older and score free entrance, as well as a 50% discount on various amenity fees and facility services.